eourcs/LockFreeCuckooHash/checkpoint.md

 ### Summary

 Project is going fairly well.
 Given our current timeline, we should be able to hit most of deliverables outlined in the proposal.
 The lock-free hash table implementation was the bulk of the work intended for this project as it includes many interesting ideas (path discovery, relocation marking, ABA counters, two-round querying, etc.).
 The optimizations we intend to implement on top are much more nitty-gritty.
+As of now, all planned optimizations are provisionally on the schedule, but we may decide to axe a few of them if they prove not to be of particular interest.

 ### Work Completed